embumila/alx-higher_level_programming/0x03-python-data_structures/README.md

-Printing all intergers of the list
-Retrive element from a list
+Replace element in the list